How to fix Outlook Error 500

 Remove unnecessary admin roles

-• Select the admin roles that aren’t necessary and only retain those required by the user.
-For instance, in the case of the user Jatin Makhija, we’ve selected only the Exchange Administrator role, removing all other admin roles.
+• Select the admin roles that aren’t necessary and only retain those the user requires.
+For example, in the case of the user Jatin Makhija, we’ve selected only the Exchange Administrator role and removed all other admin roles.

 • Click on the Save Changes button to complete this change.